shubham-gaur-x/SeattleHackathon/README.md

 # SeattleHackathon

 Welcome to the **SeattleHackathon** project repository!
-This project was developed during a hackathon and demonstrates the application of machine learning and data analysis techniques to solve a specific problem (add the exact problem statement if applicable).
-Below, you'll find an overview of the project, including its objectives, methodology, and instructions for usage.
+This project was developed during the "Needle in a Hack Stack" hackathon hosted by Northeastern University in collaboration with the City of Seattle.
+The hackathon aimed to utilize Seattle's Building Energy Benchmarking Open Data to devise innovative solutions for advancing energy efficiency and reducing greenhouse gas emissions (GHG).

 ---